Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S 05 Comprehensions.md

 ## General Syntax

-In this note, comprehensions are used to construct lazy lists, while it is possible to construct other list or array types.
+While it is possible to construct every types of list or array with comprehension, for simplicity, they are used to construct lazy lists.

 ### Example A: Simple Generators

 Comprehensions iterate over a *generator*, which is an existing list or array.
-In each iteration, an element is extracted from the generator.
+In each iteration, an element is extracted from the generator, and its value is stored in a *selector*.

 A left arrow (`<-`) is used to extract elements from a list generator.